Continuing Education Activity

 Preconceptional surveillance of high-risk populations can reduce the incidence of fetal malformations.
 Tight glycemic control and the use of supplementary diets before conception is the best way of prevention and management.
 Reducing and maintaining HBA1c below 6.1% and having a goal of body mass index of less than 25 during the preconception period should be advised to all women.
 Several studies have demonstrated the benefits of folic acid supplementation(5mg/day) starting even prior to conception reduces the incidence of neural tube defects.

 Nutritional interventions and monitoring of normal blood glucose levels should be the primary therapeutic goal.
 Change of lifestyle, dietary interventions, and daily light exercise is recommended.
 Exercise can have an overall positive impact on health by reducing both fasting and postprandial hyperglycemia and overcoming insulin resistance by reducing the number of adipocytes.
-Reducing carbohydrate use and maintaining normal sugar levels is helpful in the prevention of ketosis and hyperglycemia.
+Reducing carbohydrate use and maintaining normal sugar levels are helpful in the prevention of ketosis and hyperglycemia.
 Quantity of calorie intake is a challenging part.
 Many studies recommended that 30 kilocalories (kcal) per kilogram (kg) body weight for women of normal body mass index, 24 kcal/kg body weight for overweight women, and only 12-15 kcal/kg for obese women should be considered.
 Food distributions should be done according to carbohydrate content.
 Some carbohydrate-containing foods based upon the ability to increase the blood sugar level should be monitored because some foods with the same carbohydrate content have disparate effects on blood sugar levels.
 Diets having a low glycemic index also reduces the chance of macrosomia.
 Low-glycemic and high fiber diets decrease the need for insulin.
 Multiple human and animal studies have also demonstrated the positive role of vitamin D in insulin sensitivity and insulin secretion.

 Inositols: It has been clear that hyperglycemia has negative effects on inositol regulation and functioning.
-Dietary supplementation of Inositol rich nutrients such as cereals, maize, legumes, and meat has shown some improvement in fetal organogenesis and growth.
+Dietary supplementation of inositol-rich nutrients such as cereals, maize, legumes, and meat has shown some improvement in fetal organogenesis and growth.
 Administration of inositol isomers (myoinositol or D-chiro-inositol) formulation has been known to be beneficial for gestational diabetes.

 Fish oil: Fish oil is rich in omega-3, which is a source of eicosapentaenoic acid and docosahexaenoic acid that upregulates the peroxisome-proliferator activated receptor-gamma gene expression and enhances the adiponectin gene expression.
 Omega-3 supplementation reduces the inflammatory cytokine release by inhibiting the activation of NF-kB.